Your browser does not support the running script, you cannot get a perfect browsing

 Buddha Dordenma Statue

-Dochula Pass (108 memorial chortens) is a place in honor of 108 Bhutanese Soldiers, there are 108 stupas called the "Druk Wangyal Chortens" representing each soldier's life that was lost in the war of December 2003.
-The pass is decorated with colorful prayer flags which are symbols of veneration and the best wishes for peace and prosperity for Bhutan.
-If the weather is good, the Dochula Pass will become the best platform to get breathtaking views of the snow-covered Himalayas.
+Dochula Pass (108 memorial chortens) is a place honoring 108 Bhutanese Soldiers.
+There are 108 stupas called the "Druk Wangyal Chortens", each representing a soldier's life lost in the war of Dec.
+2003.
+The pass is adorned with colorful prayer flags symbolizing veneration and well wishes for peace and prosperity in Bhutan.
+If the weather is clear, Dochula Pass offers breathtaking views of the snow-covered Himalayas.

-Chimi Lhakhang (Fertility Temple, Chime Lhakhang) is located on a hillock among the rice field and is a pilgrimage for a childless couple to seek blessings.
-The monk there blesses the couple with a wooden phallus that is believed to have the power to help the childless couple conceive a child.
-This temple is associated with the famous Drukpa Kunley (1455-1529, Divine Madman, Tibetan saint), who is famed for using his phallus to guide people to enlightenment and subdue demons.
-That is why you can see the symbol of phalluses scattered everywhere.
-You can buy handicraft souvenirs here with the phallic symbol in various colors, shapes, and sizes.
+Chimi Lhakhang (Fertility Temple, Chime Lhakhang) is situated on a hillock amidst rice fields and is a pilgrimage site for childless couples seeking blessings.
+The resident monk blesses such couples with a wooden phallus believed to aid in conception.
+This temple is linked to the renowned Drukpa Kunley (1455-1529, the Divine Madman, a Tibetan saint) known for using his phallus to lead people to enlightenment and defeat demons.
+Hence, phallic symbols are ubiquitous in the area.
+You can purchase phallus-themed handicraft souvenirs in various colors, shapes, and sizes here.

 Meals:Breakfast Lunch Dinner